 - Patient Age Group

 Dr. Misra specializes in neuroendocrinology and bone disorders.
 She is internationally known for her work on neuroendocrine, metabolic and bone complications of disorders that span the nutritional spectrum from anorexia nervosa to obesity, as well as autism spectrum disorders, and her work has led to major strides in the clinical management of these conditions.
-Given her work on reproductive and bone dysfunction in the female athlete, she has been identified as an expert on endocrine issues in exercise induced amenorrhea by the Female Athlete Triad Coalition.
+Given her work on reproductive and bone dysfunction in the female athlete, she has been identified as an expert on endocrine issues in athletes by the Female Athlete Triad Coalition.
 Dr. Misra has a special clinical interest in pituitary disorders, and her panel includes children with some of the most complex pituitary tumors.
-She is associated with the multidisciplinary Neuroendocrine Clinical Center at MGH, and is often asked to provide second opinions on complex pituitary cases managed elsewhere.
+She is associated with the multidisciplinary Neuroendocrine Clinical Center at MGH, and is often asked to provide second opinions on complex pituitary cases.
 In addition, Dr. Misra sees children with growth and puberty disorders, reproductive, adrenal and thyroid disorders, and children with diabetes.

 - Research Summary